 The first you will hear about being involved in an attempted murder case is when the police contact you.
 You will be arrested and charged, or arrested and taken to the police station for questioning.
 It’s a time when you must make contact with a competent attempted murder lawyer.

 The police may already have a lot of evidence on you, but may not show the entirety of their hand at this state.
 This is where the benefit of a good lawyer comes into play as they will demand to see all evidence on you.

 An attempted murder lawyer who has experience and expertise in this offence will give you guidance on what to say and do when in police custody.
 The lawyer will work on your case so that whatever happens, you will get the best possible outcome.
 Stuart Miller Solicitors have decades of experience at defending attempted murder cases.

-For a no-obligation chat with us about your situation and case, call us today on 0208 888 5225.
+For a no-obligation chat with us about your situation and case, please get in touch.

 In addition to giving you a free consultation, we can also represent you at the police station if you’ve been arrested.
 We can look at securing your legal aid.